nospam2000/ch341-baudrate-calculation/README.md

  - this documentation
  - [docs](./docs/) : a spreadsheet with calculations and measurements to prove that the used formulas are correct
  - [patches](./patches/) : a Linux kernel patch to use the new formula to calculate the baudrate
+ - [measurements](./measurements/) : measurements of transmissions with some baud rates.
+   The hex constants at the end of the name (e.g. 0x55_0x55) are the data which was transmitted

 ## How is the baud rate calculated?